rollingedit/YouTube-Album-Splitter/README.md

 ```

 If the title cannot be parsed cleanly, the tool still downloads and tags the songs, but the album folder/name may be more generic.

+If the folder name already exists, the tool adds a date/time suffix so a second run does not overwrite the first one.

 Album art is forced to a square thumbnail.
 If the original thumbnail is already square, the crop does not change it.
 If it is wide or tall, the tool crops the center so the final cover art is 1:1.